Geometry of polarised varieties: Introduction

+Applying birational boundedness, that is, \ref{t-eff-bir-nefbig-weil}, we find a bounded $m$ such that ${|mN|}$ defines a birational map.
+Next we show that $(X,\Supp (B+N))$ is birationally bounded.
+Comparing singularities on $X$ and the bounded model ensures that $t$ exists as desired.\\

-{{\textbf{\sffamily{Acknowledgements.}}}} This work was supported by a grant of the Royal Society.
-Part of the work was done while visiting the Yau Mathematical Sciences Center, University of Tsinghua in Beijing, and I would like to thank them for their generous hospitality.
-Thanks to Yifei Chen for helpful comments.
+{{\textbf{\sffamily{Acknowledgements.}}}} This work was mainly done at Cambridge University with the support of a grant of the Royal Society and partially done while visiting the Yau Mathematical Sciences Center, Tsinghua University in August 2019.
+Revision was done at Tsinghua University in 2022.
+Thanks to Yifei Chen, Jingjun Han and participants of a reading workshop at Fudan University, Xiaowei Jiang, and the referee for their helpful comments.